windwp/windline.nvim/README.md

 **Every component have own hightlight name define in `hl_colors` function**

-**A text function has a bufnr parameter and you can use it to get data from buffer**
+**A text function has a bufnr and winnr parameter and you can use it to get data from buffer**

 A text function can return a group of child component.